IvanMurzak/Metrics-Analyzer/README.md

 The processing functions is here `AppProcessor.cs` line 25.

 Just because I convert CSV data to my Runtime data model that has much more efficient format for runtime performance.
-The complexity for exact data processing is `O(N)`.
+The complexity for exact data processing is `O(N)` + `O(N * log(N))` for quick sort.
+Total complexity is `O(N * log(N) + N)`.
 The data conversion takes another one `O(N)`, but I am not sure it should be calculated, because the conversion could be recognized as part of data reading, which one is not included in complecity calculation as I know.
 The most time consuming part of this app is `printing data to a console` in pretty tree formated way.

 If I had more time I would implement multithreaded solution that may increase perfromance for bigger data sets.
 Also, I would implement streaming data processing.
 That would reduce memory consumption.
 Because right now an entire data set should be loaded, processed, converted into result format and unloaded.
 That is a lot of RAM.